Neiton-cmd/Hacker_Playbook/PrivEscalation/README.md

 ## LINUX
-Linpeas,pspy and other tools for PrivEsc in this url
+Linpeas, pspy and other tools for PrivEsc in this url
 ```html
 https://github.com/gurkylee/Linux-Privilege-Escalation-Basics
 ```